maxstreese/AppBarServices/Notes.md

 ## Stuff to do
 * All _currentAppBarAttributes should be reset when they are no longer correct.
 This includes setting the margins to 0 and adding a "None" to the ScreenEdge enum.
 I should also ask Ralf about this.
+* Setting the AppBar to the bottom of the screen (i.e. where the taskbar is) leads to a short visual glitch, when the AppBar is set to AutoHide.
+I believe this comes from the GetPosSetPos handler method.